luiscoco/AWS_SNS_with_dotNET8_WebAPI_producer/README.md

 Review your settings and click Create user

-Important: Note down the Access key ID and Secret access key on the final page.
+**Important**: Note down the Access key ID and Secret access key on the final page.
 You'll use these in your application to interact with AWS services

 **Step 6: Update Your Application**